iterative/dvc.org/content/blog/2022-08-16-august-22-heartbeat.md

 buildings) but switched to tech a while back.
 She had her own video game start-up and has also worked as a Data Scientist in the Financial Industry.
 She has contributed to open source StarCraft II ML project.
 Gema loves indie games, puzzles, and croquettes!
-She makes the 4th teammate from Spain! ¡Viva España! 🇪🇸
+She makes the 4th teammate from España! 🇪🇸

 [**Marcin Jasion**](https://www.linkedin.com/in/marcinjasion/) joins the team as a Senior Platform Engineer from Poland.
 He has been friends with team member,